saabalde/2023_Nemertoderma_westbladi_genome/04-Annotation/README.md

     # The concatenated fasta file is called 'All_references.faa'

     # Remove redundancies
+    cd-hit-est -i All_references.faa -o All_references.cdhit.0.90.faa -T 2 -M 10000 -c 0.95

     # Map them to the genome
     prothint.py --threads 10 --cleanup --evalue 1e-25 pt_087_001_flye20211205meta.Metazoa.Clean.fasta.masked All_references.cdhit.0.90.faa

+However, the output of this analysis kept failing on BRAKER, so I decided to feed the 'All_references.faa' file directly.
+Let BRAKER run the mapping.

 ### 4. Annotation
+Now that all files are prepared, it is as easy as running the BRAKER pipeline.
+The only thing that needs some consideration is that the installation might need some tuning, because the different versions require different prerequisites.
+For instance, from Augustus 3.3.3 to 3.4.0 changes the version of perl, which changes the packages that the program uses to parallelise the analysis.
+In the version 3.4.0, the one I used, the CRF training algorithm (in theory more accurate than HMM) does not work.
+In my case it is not a problem, as I have run several tests and haven't noticed any improvement from HMM to CRF, but it is worth to keep this in mind.

+To run the program, simply type:

+    braker.pl --cores 10 --etpmode --verbosity=4 --softmasking --filterOutShort  \
+              --gff3 --min_contig=20000 --species=Nemertoderma_westbladi \
+              --genome pt_087_001_flye20211205meta.Metazoa.Clean.fasta.masked \
+              --bam=SRR2682004Aligned.sortedByCoord.out.bam,SRR8491950Aligned.sortedByCoord.out.bam --prot_seq=All_references.cdhit.0.90.faa

+And that's it.

+---